 Report performance is a measure of how quickly the report loads.
 Fetching data directly from the underlying data set can be slow, which in turn makes your reports sluggish to load and respond to viewer changes, like applying filters and date ranges.
-In addition, for some data sources, such as BigQuery, fetching data directly can incur financial costs.
+In addition, for some data sources, such as BigQuery, fetching data directly can cost you money.

 How the cache works

-The cache automatically refreshes at certain intervals, and you can manually refresh reports that you can edit (see below).
+As noted above, the cache automatically refreshes at certain intervals.
+Report editors can also manually refresh the cache (see below).

-When the cache refreshes, all the old cached data is discarded, the predictive cache is rebuilt with anticipated data, while new queries generated by the report go directly to the underlying platform and the responses are added to the responsive cache.
+When the cache refreshes, all the old cached data is discarded.
+New queries generated by the report go directly to the underlying platform and the responses are added to the cache.